LifeCoachRay/newday/Readme.md

 The original author of newday is [TJ Holowaychuk](https://github.com/tj)

-The current lead maintainer is [Life Coach Ray](https://github.com/lifecoachray)
+The current lead maintainer is [Douglas Christopher Wilson](https://github.com/dougwilson)

 ## License